Chinese property sector crisis (2020–present)

-The 2020–2022 Chinese property sector crisis is a current financial crisis sparked by the difficulties of Evergrande Group and other Chinese property developers in the wake of new Chinese regulations on these companies' debt limits.
-The crisis spread beyond Evergrande in 2021, however, and also affected such major property developers as Kaisa Group, Fantasia Holdings, Sunac, Sinic Holdings, and Modern Land.
+The Chinese property sector crisis is a financial crisis sparked by the 2021 default of Evergrande Group.
+Evergrande along with other Chinese property developers, experienced financial stress in the wake of overbuilding and subsequent new Chinese regulations on these companies' debt limits.
+The crisis spread beyond Evergrande in 2021 to such major property developers as Country Garden, Kaisa Group, Fantasia Holdings, Sunac, Sinic Holdings, and Modern Land.

-Following widespread online sharing of a letter in August 2021, in which Evergrande reportedly warned the Guangdong government that it was at risk of experiencing a cash crunch, shares in the company plunged, impacting global markets and leading to a significant slow-down of foreign investment in China during the period August to October 2021.

-After rumours of financial difficulties surfaced in the summer of 2021, the company unsuccessfully attempted to sell assets to generate money.
-The company subsequently missed several debt payments and was downgraded by international ratings agencies.
-The company finally defaulted on an offshore bond at the beginning of December, after a one-month grace period had elapsed.
-The ratings agency Fitch then declared the company to be in "restricted default".
-(See "History" section below for more details.)
+Following widespread online sharing of a letter in August 2021, in which Evergrande warned the Guangdong government that it was at risk of experiencing a cash crunch, shares plunged, impacting global markets and leading to a slowdown of foreign investment in China.
+The company unsuccessfully attempted to sell assets to generate money, missed several debt payments, was downgraded by international ratings agencies and finally defaulted on an offshore bond at the beginning of December 2021.
+The ratings agency Fitch declared the company to be in "restricted default".

-Thousands of retail investors, as well as banks, suppliers, and foreign investors are owed money by the company.
-In September 2021, the developer had 2 trillion RMB (310 billion USD) in liabilities.
+At the beginning of the 2020s, thousands of retail investors, as well as banks, suppliers, and foreign investors were owed 2 trillion RMB (310 billion USD) by Evergrande alone.
+On 29 January 2024, a Hong Kong court ordered Evergrande to be liquidated.

 Background

+2000s and 2010s

+In 2005, the Chinese property bubble was growing.
+Average land values in China tripled by 2009, and continued to 2011, when values temporarily stopped growing.
+Due to fiscal reforms from previous decades, local governments had become increasingly reliant on infrastructure development to earn revenue, through local government financing vehicles.
+Due to the financial benefits of selling land use rights, land value became central to the financial security of local governments.
+The 2008 financial crisis was addressed largely through local government investment in infrastructure, which further contributed to a reliance on increasing land value, despite accumulating larger and larger debts.

+Between its 2009 initial public offering and 2017 the stock price of the second largest property developer in China, Evergrande Group had outpaced the 30% growth rate of the Hang Seng Index, having multiplied eightfold and it had become the world's most indebted property group in the process.
+By 2018, the central government was so concerned by the size of local government debts from land development that they announced they would not bail out creditors who were not able to be repaid.